LCCC-IRIS-Lab/.github/profile/README.md

 - Human-computer interaction in immersive environments
 - Research in accessibility and ethical XR practices

-## 🤝 Get Involved

-We welcome collaboration and are always looking for new ideas, contributors, and research partners.
-Whether you're a student, developer, educator, or XR enthusiast — there's a place for you at IRIS Lab.

 ## 📫 Contact

 For more information, reach out to us: